lovelyncp/ALPHA-Unity-Project/README.md

 # Unity Project ALPHA

-# IMPORTANT NOTE
+# IMPORTANT NOTE!
-- **The WebGL github pages works better on Google Chrome browser instead of Firefox**
-- **When you open the WebGL github page, the game will start but you will get an ERROR if so, simply click "OK" and refresh the page**
+**The WebGL github pages works better on Google Chrome browser instead of Firefox** **When you open the WebGL github page, the game will start but you will get an ERROR if so, simply click "OK" and refresh the page**

 Unity gane project assignment for interactive multimedia